Projective deformations of weakly orderable hyperbolic Coxeter orbifolds

 \subsection{Deformation spaces and the representation spaces}

-We restate the results of Vinberg for the perfect groups in the orbifold-viewpoint.
-We also use the Kuiper completions which simplify the old proofs somewhat in our opinion. \begin{proposition} Let $\hP$ be a compact Coxeter $n$--orbifold where $\hP$ admits a real projective structure but does not admit a spherical or Euclidean structure.
-Then each developing map $D$ of the universal cover of $\uP$ is a diffeomorphism to an open properly convex domain in $\PS$.
-Furthermore, $D(F)$ is a fundamental chamber for the projective Coxeter group $h(\pi_1(\hP))$ where $h: \pi_1(\hP) \ra \SL$ is the holonomy homomorphism associated with $D$. \end{proposition} \begin{proof} First, $D$ induces a Riemannian metric on $\uP$ from the standard one on $\PS$.
-We obtain a local path metric on $\uP$ from it, and complete this metric to obtain a complete metric space, a so-called Kuiper completion, containing $\widetilde P$ as a dense open set.
-(See \cite[Chapter 3]{Choi99}.)
-A closed subset of the completion embedding to a triangle under the extension of $D$ is said to be a {\em triangle}.
+We restate the results of Vinberg \cite{Vinberg71} for the perfect groups in the orbifold-viewpoint. \begin{proposition}[Vinberg] Let $\hP$ be a compact real projective Coxeter $n$--orbifold where $\hP$ does not admit a spherical or Euclidean structure.
+Then each developing map $D$ of the universal cover $\uP$ of $\hP$ is a diffeomorphism to an open properly convex domain in $\PS$.
+Furthermore, $D(P)$ is a fundamental chamber for the fundamental domain $P$ of $\uP$, a properly convex $n$--polytope, the projective Coxeter group $h(\pi_1(\hP))$ where $h: \pi_1(\hP) \ra \SL$ is the holonomy homomorphism associated with $D$. \end{proposition}